DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/dummy.rst

 ------------------------

 This diagnostic is maintained by [Name] (`@github_username`_, `email@example.com`_).
-Contributions are welcome — please open an issue or a pull request.
+Contributions are welcome, please open an issue or a pull request.
 For questions or suggestions, contact the AQUA team or the maintainers.